kmcleste/hf-insights/README.md

     git lfs pull
     ```

-3. (Optional) To run the notebook, you will need to install the python dependencies:
+3. (Optional) To run the webscraping notebook or locally host the streamlit ui, you will need to install the python dependencies:

     ```bash
     # Create a virtual environment